 The biggest concern is the pacemaker losing its ability to control the heartbeat, either because it malfunctions, or the wire moves out of the correct position.

-It's sometimes possible to reprogramme the pacemaker to fix a malfunction using wireless signals.
+It's sometimes possible to reprogramme the pacemaker using wireless signals.

 But further surgery may be needed if the pacemaker moves out of position.

 Read more about the risks of having a pacemaker.

 In some cases, it may be possible to control an abnormal heartbeat (arrhythmia) without having a pacemaker fitted.

 For example, atrial fibrillation can sometimes be treated with medication or a procedure called catheter ablation.

 But not all people with an arrhythmia can be treated in this way, and in many cases a pacemaker is considered to be the most effective option.